Velaha/Scala/week_3/08_Implicits/README.md

 ### 3) Option[A] + a:A

-Now add a new function that allows to add one option[A] and a simple value of type A
+Now add a new function that allows to add one option[Int] and a simple value of type Int

 ### 4) Bonus (not mandatory)